 Once you defined the password policy, check whether it's working or not.

 Let us a assign simple password that doesn't meet the password policy and see what happens.

-To change or assign passwd, run:
+To change or assign a password to the currently logged-in user, run:

 That's all for now.
 We have successfully enforced the password policies using PAM.
 For more details, check man pages.